acarogluege/Kutez-Case-Study-Backend/README.md

-## This is the backend for Kutez Product Listing Assigment
+# This is the Backend for the Kutez Full Stack Assignment